jcuenod/imgCheckbox/README.md

 # Description
 **imgCheckbox** is a jQuery plugin that makes img tags checkable much like Google's recaptcha image selection tool.
+See it in action on the demo page: http://jcuenod.github.io/imgCheckbox/

 ## Usage